 He swears by it keep rats and mice at bay.
 It is thought that the naphthalene in the mothballs serves as a deterrent.

 I personally have never used catnip but I can’t see where it would do any harm.
 I’ve read that folks have actually planted catnip as a border around their garden.
 And who knows, maybe the catnip will bring all the neighborhood cats to your yard and take care of the rats personally!

 Lethal Methods of Rat Control

 The most common trap (and least expensive) is the basic wooden snap trap that has been in use for decades.
 The main problem with this type of trap is that I’m convinced I’m going to lose my hand.
 You have to pull the snap back with your fingers and then secure it.

 If you manage to make it through this unscathed you still have to place the mousetrap.
 The base is so narrow that I generally set it off and there’s nowhere for my fingers to go!

-I recommend a more modern version of the mousetrap shown below (check price on Amazon).
+I recommend a more modern version of the mousetrap shown below (Amazon link).
 I’ve used these in my garage and every time the rat has died instantly and I’ve never had the mouse be successful in taking the bait and escaping.